 Many of the most popular shoujo anime are adapted from manga that first appeared in shoujo magazines.
 Fruits Basket was first published in Hana to Yume in 1998, while the Studio Ghibli film Whisper of the Heart was based on a 1989 manga published in Ribon.

 However, not all shoujo anime have come through the manga route.
-Original series such as Kaleido Star that share similar characteristics are also classed as shoujo anime.
+Original series, such as Kaleido Star, that share similar characteristics are also classed as shoujo anime.

-Are All Shoujo Anime Romance?
+Are All Shoujo Anime Romances?

-It’s sometimes assumed that shoujo refers to romance anime, due to its most popular series featuring romance as a key element.
+It’s sometimes assumed that shoujo refers to romance anime due to its most popular series featuring romance as a key element.
 However, shoujo simply refers to the target demographic and can encapsulate all genres, not just romance.

 Banana Fish was well received by a wide audience, despite being classed as shoujo and first appearing in a shoujo magazine.